tamarahappe/VAE/README.md

 ### Code

-The repository provides code to process raw heatwave data and convert it into TensorFlow records (`tf_records`).
+The repository provides code to convert the heatwave data into TensorFlow records (`tf_records`).
+The heatwaves are detected using GDBSCAN, please refer to the method section in the paper for the full details.
 The code is organized as follows:

-- DATA/HEATWAVES/TF_records.py: This script processes raw heatwave data and generates TensorFlow records for training the Variational Convolutional Autoencoder.
+- DATA/HEATWAVES/TF_records.py: This script extracts and processes the heatwave data cubes from the raw KNMI-LENTIS dataset, and generates TensorFlow records for training the Variational Convolutional Autoencoder.
 Please note that the raw data (KNMI-LENTIS) is needed to obtain the TensorFlow records.

 ### Heatwave Data

 This repository

-- DATA/HEATWAVES/processed/: This directory contains the csv heatwave data files, as obtained with GDBSCAN.
+- DATA/HEATWAVES/processed/: This directory contains the csv heatwave data files, as obtained with GDBSCAN, needed to extract the data from the KNMI-LENTIS data.